solidc0re/solidcore-scripts/README.md

 Your system will automatically update the following:
 - dnscrypt-proxy and DNS blocklists, 20 seconds after boot and every 24 hours
 - rpm-ostree, 10 minutes after boot and every 3 hours
-- flatpak apps, 20 minutes after boot and every 3 hours 10 minutes
+- Flatpak apps, 20 minutes after boot and every 3 hours 10 minutes

 Please report any issues and suggested improvements on [this Github page](https://github.com/solidc0re/solidcore-scripts/issues).